anusii/comunica-flutter/README.md

 # comunica-flutter
-mailbox_with_mail A flutter wrapper for the Comunica querying framework for JavaScript
+:mailbox_with_mail: A flutter wrapper for the Comunica querying framework